Project Title: Integrated Protection and Livelihoods Assistance for Afghan Refugees in Khyber Paktunkhwa province (IPLAAR)

 The proposed project is drawn upon the aspiration of Afghan refugees, the government of Pakistan, Afghanistan and UNHCR.
 The activities identified are based on the experiences, best practices and lessons learnt which SHARP has gained over a period of 15 years working with Afghan refugees.
 The areas selected are based on the fact that refugees are facing protection issues and the areas are underserved.
 SHARP will closely coordinate the project activities with UNHCR, CAR, Embassy of Afghanistan, government relevant institutions and NGOs working in those locations.

-Provision of protection services for Afghan refugees in Khyber Pakhtunkhwa province.
+Project Goal: Provision of protection services for Afghan refugees in Khyber Pakhtunkhwa province.

 - Objective 1: To provide legal aid/assistance to Afghan refugees to help ensure their protection from harassment, extortion and illegal detention in selected refugee villages and hosting areas of Khyber Pakhtunkhwa province.